By stushie

-I’m a Scottish Presbyterian pastor, ministering in East Tennessee.
+I’m a Scottish pastor, ministering in East Tennessee.
 Art is a creative therapy for me.
+I started drawing for our church kids years ago and have expanded my art for worship services, church bulletins, newsletters, and even postcard marketing.

 Is your art available for use on other web sites (as thumbnails)?
 I realize that we’ve inadvertently copied some graphics without permission.